 If you’re interested in posting your contract work on a job board, consider Upwork.
 It offers the largest network of independent contractors, and you can put parameters on your jobs so that only top qualified candidates can apply.
 Additionally, you can post jobs for free on the site but you are subject to a 2.75% client fee when you pay your contractor.

 4. Search for Contractor Candidates

-If you’re in need of a freelancer—to build an app, create a website, or design a logo, for example—a freelance website would be a good option.
+If you need a freelancer—to build an app, create a website, or design a logo, for example—a freelance website would be a good option.
 The best freelance websites are affordable, easy to use, and offer a broad range of talent.
 Many of these websites, such as Fiverr, will allow you to post job descriptions on which freelancers can bid, and some sites will vet the freelancers for you.

 5. Compile Applicant List & Screen for Best Candidates

 As you proceed through the process of hiring a contractor, start compiling a list of eligible candidates.
 You should be able to eliminate some contractors before doing any major evaluation.
-Always refer to your qualification list and job description to keep you on track, because it’s easy to become sidetracked when reviewing dozens of candidates.
+Always refer to your qualification list and job description to keep you on track because it’s easy to become sidetracked when reviewing dozens of candidates.

 Be aware that some contractors will look great on paper but aren’t exactly what you need.
 They may have more qualifications than the job requires and hence exceed your budget.
-On the opposite end, you’ll find some deals that look very attractive financially, but the contractors’ experience may be questionable.
+On the opposite end, you’ll find some deals that look very attractive financially, but the contractor’s experience may be questionable.

 Once you compile your list, filter it for the candidates that fit your profile of an “ideal contractor” for the job.
 If you struggle to find ideal candidates, screen for the next best.

-6. Request Quotes From Each Remaining Contractor
+6. Request Quotes From Each Contractor

 7. Interview Top Independent Contractor Applicants